Copyright Infringement is Theft. Pure and Simple

 What you do upon discovering copyright infringement has occurred, and how you react when you find that your content has been used and claimed by another person or business, is just as important as the infringement itself.

 I am the victim of copyright infringement.
-What should I if my content has been stolen?
+What should I do if my content has been stolen?

 ALWAYS try and reach out to the individual privately and directly.
 In most cases, the content was posted by mistake and an innocent error.
 Handling things in a diplomatic and private way with the potential infringer, is the best and most swift way to resolve any errors.

 - Do not rush to judgement before knowing what, why or how it happened.
 I am cautiously optimistic, some may say naive, but even in my own experience, there is likely and usually an explanation.
 Copyright infringement CAN happen if the infringer is unaware of the law.
 You’d be surprised how many people have no idea what content theft is.

 - Do not immediately rush to social media platforms and publish public posts or comments about the alleged infringer in an attempt to cyber-bully them.
 Allow the individual a chance to correct the potential error, or at least explain waht happened.

 - Do not forget that reputation is everything and although copyright infringement is never acceptable, there is usually a easy fix without causing more damage

 - Do not be a cyber-bully in an attempt to get the result you want.
 This is never the way to handle business situations, no matter what the situation.
 The rougher and tougher you are, and the more threats you make, the less likely you are to resolve your issue without damaging their (and your) reputation.

 - Try and give the benefit of the doubt to the person or company when trying to reach them

 - Send a private message to the individual or company alerting them to the copyright infringment